Sanjaychandhru2002/Healthcare-Dashboard/README.md

 2. Explore the various sections to gain insights into healthcare waitlist data.
 3. Utilize the provided visualizations to make informed decisions and identify areas for improvement.

-## Demo

-[Include screenshots or a link to a live demo if available]

 ## Contributing